TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 20/Job 20.20.md

 ---

-Because he knew no quietness within him, He shall not save aught of that wherein he delighteth.
+"Because he knew no quietness within him, he shall not save anything of that in which he delights.